Kevin Long (skateboarder): Personal life

-Long's father was a young surfer in suburban Los Angeles, U.S. and his older brother Patrick Long is a professional racing car driver.
+Long's father was a young surfer in suburban Los Angeles, U.S. and his older brother Patrick Long is a professional racing driver.
 He also has a daughter, who was born in 2020.

 In 2011, Long wrote a personal account for Transworld Skateboarding magazine, of a serious burn injury that he had sustained; Long suffered third-degree burns and was required to undergo surgery the day after he presented at a Los Angeles hospital.
 In the article, Long describes the worst part of the experience:

 The very worst part was, after that surgery they had to take all my bandages off in this place called the whirlpool room.
 That was pure hell because it felt like they were just ripping my skin off.
 The pain wasn’t like anything I’ve ever felt.
 It’s so different from anything that I’ve ever felt happen to me on a skateboard.
 It felt like it was constantly burning, like I was still on fire.